Pfern/ADER17/material/ADER17_practical.md

 ## LO 5.1 - What is a reference genome, versioning and where to obtain genomes

-Now that you've checked the quality of your raw data, and did any necessary preprocessing, you should now be ready to use it.
+We've checked the quality of our raw data, and did any necessary preprocessing, so we should now be ready to use it.

-To check which genes are expressing, you need to align your reads against a reference genome.
-These were (and are still) usually obtained through the efforts of large consortia, which eventually create portals that make the data available for the scientific community.
+We now need to align the reads against a reference genome.
+Genomes were (and are still) usually obtained through the efforts of large consortia, which eventually create portals that make the data available for the scientific community.
 [ENSEMBL](http://www.ensembl.org) (in Europe) and [UCSC genome browser](http://genome.ucsc.edu/) (in the US) emerged first as resources to display and explore the human data, and latter agglomerated data for other model and non-model organisms, making them very convenient resources for high quality genomes.

-Another alternative is to use cDNA sequences directly as a reference.
+Genome assemblies are continuously updated with new information, particularly for large eukaryotic genomes.
+Even the human genome, that was "completed" in 2001, is regularly being updated.
+More recent updates of the Human genome do not change the core sequence, but add for example alternative haplotypes for complex and highly variable regions such as the HLA.
+It is also very frequent to have several alternative genomes for the same species (eg. different lab strains of mice, or other model organisms), so take care to choose the one that most closely resembles the one you sequenced (important note: as long as the genome quality is good).

+It is therefore fundamental to register the version of the genome used, as well as from where and when it was obtained.
+When performing analysis using resources like Galaxy, genomes are often already integrated in those resources.
+You should always note as much information as possible about the genome you're using.

+Finally, another alternative is to use cDNA sequences directly as a reference.
+This is sometimes the only alternative, when full good quality genomes are not available.
+The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches actually take advantage of this information, as we will see later.
+We can also select collections of cDNAs that are relevant for our analysis (eg. focusing on protein-coding cDNAs, and/or choosing a single representative cDNA per gene).

 Task: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website.
 Finally, also download a fasta with cDNA.

-Task: Obtain genomic and cDNA fasta from you species of interest from ENSEMBL.
-If you're using a non-vertebrate species, you may need to go to other Ensembl sites, such as Ensembl bacteria, protists, metazoa, or plants.
 Take note of the Ensembl version, as well as the version of your genome (in case later you wanto to integrate data that is not from Ensembl).
+Obtain genomic and cDNA fasta from your species of interest from ENSEMBL.

 ## LO 5.2 - Alignment software: tophat2/hisat2; bwa; sailfish/salmon